okx/okexchain-docs/docs/validators/validators-guide-cli.md

 *  edit-validator：update a validator

-*  delegate：delegate proof of stake
+*  deposit：deposit the token

-*  unbond：undelegate
+*  add shares：add shares that are calculated by deposited token

-*  redelegate：re-delegate
+*  withdraw：withdraw the deposited token

 ### Create a validator